CtrlK

 Actionability

-The instructions are entirely abstract ('Identify data sources', 'Design idempotent tasks', 'Implement DAGs with observability').
-There are no concrete code examples, no executable DAG definitions, no specific commands, and no copy-paste ready content.
-All substantive guidance is deferred to a resource file that doesn't exist in the bundle.
+The instructions are extremely vague and abstract ('Identify data sources, schedules, and dependencies', 'Design idempotent tasks').
+There are no concrete code examples, no executable DAG snippets, no specific commands, and no copy-paste ready content.
+The skill describes rather than instructs.

 1 / 3